department-of-veterans-affairs/va.gov-team/products/Debt Resolution/Financial-Status-Report/research/mar-2021/conversation-guide.md

 I'm going to paste a new link into the Zoom chat.
 Go ahead and click on it. [https://staging.va.gov/manage-va-debt/request-debt-help-5655/](https://staging.va.gov/manage-va-debt/request-debt-help-5655/)

-So you've incurred debts related to your Ch 33 (Post-9/11 GI Bill) benefits and you will not be able to make payments on them.
+\[Remind the participant of the scenario if necessary\] As a reminder, the scenario is: you've incurred debts related to your Post-9/11 GI Bill benefits and you will not be able to make payments on them.
 What would you do here?

 \[If the participant does not end up at an FSR terminus, direct them to go to Compensation → Request debt relief → Veteran\]